bshaiman/mishnah_nlp/readme.md

 </code></pre>
 As you can see, the variable in question is the number of components.
 The idea here is to imitate a more traditional basic classification framework.
 The problem with attempting to regress on high-dimensional data is that often the actual information gain from this data, rather than improving performance, shows diminishing returns.
 Sometimes it even reflects a potential concavity in accuracy.
 Therefore I set about repeating this classification with more and more dimensions to the predictor data to illustrate this problem.
 I performed this same classification with various models and tracked their performance over the different number of features:
 ![Full Mishnah ACC](visualizations/mishnah_full_acc.png)
 And as we can see, after the first couple-dozen features, the preformance gain becomes negligible.
 Indeed, it maxes out in the mid-60th percentile.
+If you would like to see a more in-depth look at this framework for the corpus' sub-topics, you can find them in the [topic-models](/topic_models/) folder.
+All of the notebooks are the same in this folder, simply reflecting different input data.